bkclerke/MyUmbDocs/Form-Handler/Using-The-Form-Handler.md

 ### Configure User Email Template

 The Contact Form User Email Template is plain html markup that is rendered within the `{INNER_CONTENT}` area of the <a href="https://github.com/bkclerke/MyUmbDocs/blob/master/Form-Handler/files/Views/MacroPartials/FormEmailMaster.cshtml" target="_blank">Form Email Master</a> Macro Partial View file.
 The markup you insert here will need to be compatible with email clients.
+In order to pass your form inputs into your template you will need to denote your form field values by inserting the field name inside of curly brackes.
+For example, if your field name on your form is `name="Name"` then your email template will need to say `{Name}` to insert that value.
+This is case sensitive and must match your form `name=""` attribute.

 This email is what is sent to your user who fills out your form when an email address is provided.